 Unemployed people who receive employment insurance benefits have lower death rates than unemployed people who do not receive employment insurance.

-That’s according to a study by Dr. Faraz Shahidi, post-doctoral fellow at the Institute for Work & Health (IWH).
+That’s according to a study by Dr. Faraz Vahid Shahidi, associate scientist at the Institute for Work & Health (IWH).
 It followed a large, nationally representative group of 2.1 million Canadians for 10 years and used death records to examine the long-term outcomes of people who were unemployed at one point in time, comparing those who received employment insurance (EI) benefits with those who did not.

 The study found that unemployed people who received EI benefits had higher death rates over a 10-year period than employed people—600 more deaths per 100,000 men and 230 more deaths per 100,000 women.